 The Johnston County water system has two service areas called Johnston East and Johnston West.
 The Johnston East service area is generally described as the area east of the Neuse River and south of I-95.
 The Johnston West service area is the area west of the Neuse River and north of I-95.
 Please refer to the map.
-Water supplied to the Johnston East service has free chlorine as a secondary disinfectant since April 2011.
-Water supplied to the Johnston West service area has chloramines (a combination of chlorine and ammonia) as a secondary disinfectant.
+Water supplied to Johnston East has free chlorine as a secondary disinfectant.
+Water supplied to Johnston West has chloramines (a combination of chlorine and ammonia) as a secondary disinfectant.
 The quality data for both service areas are provided to all customers.